Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 In that sense, perseverance is related to our ability to delay gratification, self-regulate, and practice self-control.
-All of these are required to honor our commitment to a longer-term goal.
-Perseverance means that we privilege sustainable future rewards over short-term pleasures in the present.
+All of these are required to honor our commitment to a longer term goal.
+Perseverance means that we prioritize sustainable future rewards over short-term pleasures in the present.

-Crucially, all forms of learning and mastery require perseverance (Duckworth et al. 2010; Ericsson, 2006).
-If we did not persist with our efforts to speak, walk, master a bike or a new language or an instrument, or overcome anxieties or beliefs that hold us back, we would all remain stuck.
+Crucially, all forms of learning and mastery require perseverance (Duckworth et al., 2010; Ericsson, 2006).
+If we did not persist with our efforts to speak; walk; master a bike, new language, or instrument; or overcome anxieties or beliefs that hold us back, we would all remain stuck.

-In the Big Five or Five-Factor Model (FFM), finally, core aspects of perseverance map onto features of conscientiousness.
+In the Big Five or Five-Factor Model, core aspects of perseverance map onto features of conscientiousness.
 Researchers such as Markus Credé argue that the notion of grit is not so different from conscientiousness, which includes goal-setting, self-discipline, orderliness, and care (Credé, Tynan, & Harms, 2017).